Pickfordmatt/SharpLocker/README.md

 * Compile SharpLocker from source via VisualStudio etc
 * Within a Cobalt Strike implant run execute-assembly C:/{location of exe}
 * Pray and wait for creds

+## Compile with the 'Release' setting or the program will only run on devices with visual studio installed